jlperona-teaching/ecs390-spring19/seminars/week02.md

 ## Assignment for This Week

-*Introducing the concept of emotional intelligence.*
+*What constitutes good feedback?*

 ### Reading

-Read through Chapter 3 of *Emotional Intelligence* by Daniel Goleman.
+Read through *Do students value feedback?
+Student perceptions of tutors’ written responses* by Melanie R. Weaver.
-You can find a PDF in the [Files section on Canvas](https://canvas.ucdavis.edu/courses/356010/files/folder/Readings?preview=5682328).
+You can find a PDF in the [Files section on Canvas](https://canvas.ucdavis.edu/courses/356010/files/folder/Readings?preview=5685552).
-This introduces the idea of *emotional intelligence*, which we will discuss further next week.
+This leads into next week's material, where we will discuss feedback and what makes it effective.

 ### Review